 keys they will not be filtered.

 If you use a lambda instead of a list of keys you get a lot of flexibility.
-In the following example we use a lambda to setup a whitelist instead of a blacklist.
+In the following example we use a lambda to setup an allowlist instead of a denylist.

-You can of course let the lambda do anything you'd like, so you can come up with your own way of determining what needs to be filtered.
+You can have the lambda check against anything you'd like, so you can come up with your own way of determining what needs to be filtered.

-Some further information about filtering parameters can be found in the Rails guide about ActionController.
+Some further information about filtering parameters can be found in the Rails guides about ActionController.

-To filter all parameters without using the ActionController filtering, set
+To filter all parameters without individual parameter filtering, set